MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/New-MgBetaCommunicationOnlineMeeting.md

 ```

 ### -AnonymizeIdentityForRoles
-Specifies whose identity will be anonymized in the meeting.
+Specifies whose identity is anonymized in the meeting.
 Possible values are: attendee.
-The attendee value cannot be removed through a PATCH operation once added.
+The attendee value can't be removed through a PATCH operation once added.

 ```yaml
 Type: String[]